jbahamon/ctm-ayla/Readme.md

 **Rock Throw**: D, DF, F + a/b/c (Standing).

-A standard projectile that travels in an arc.
+A projectile that travels in a very small arc.
 The speed and range of the rock depend on the button pressed.

 **Backflip Kick**: F, D, DF + a/b/c (Standing).